KB Users Guide - General Info - Questions Brand New KB Admins Should Consider

 - Contact info

-- Steps in a protocol
+- First few steps in a protocol

 It is more efficient to create these pieces either as page headers, page footers, or docs and attach or include them via the IncludeDoc in your documentation.
 Page headers, page footers and/or the document embedded via the IncludeDoc only need to be updated once and will subsequently appear updated in all the documents in which they have been applied.
 This way, you will not unnecessarily repeat work, and you won’t have to worry about multiple sources of the same information.